x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 To verify that you have successfully recovered messages to the user's mailbox, have the user review messages in the target folder you specified in the above command.

-### (Exchange 2013) Use the Shell to export and import messages from a .pst file
+### (Exchange Server) Use the Shell to export and import messages from a .pst file

-In Exchange 2013, you can export contents from a mailbox to a .pst file and import the contents of a .pst file to a mailbox.
+In Exchange Server, you can export contents from a mailbox to a .pst file and import the contents of a .pst file to a mailbox.
 To learn more about mailbox import and export, see [Understanding Mailbox Import and Export Requests](http://technet.microsoft.com/library/157a7d88-d3aa-4056-9a50-df67451b14be.aspx).
 You can't perform this task in Exchange Online.

 This example uses the following settings to export messages from the folder April Stewart Recovery in the Discovery Search Mailbox to a .pst file: